mo-rahimi/Bayesian_Machine_Learning/README.md

 # Bayesian Machine Learning:
-- `(Gaussian Process regression, Bayesian optimization)`
+- `(Gaussian Process Regression, Bayesian Optimization)`

-This repository is created  for different ML topics, such as Graph ML, Bayesian ML, and etc. for those who are interested to learn these topics.
+This repository contains materials for learning various machine learning topics, such as Graph ML, Bayesian ML, and others, for those interested in these areas.
+It includes code examples, tutorials, and resources to help you understand and apply these techniques.

 ## Project Overview: